friedev/musicli/README.md

 To change where you are editing, use the arrow keys.
 Left and right will change the beat you are entering, and up and down will change the octave range.
-In Normal mode, you can pan around without changing where you're editing by using the vi keys `hjkl`.
+In normal mode, you can pan around without changing where you're editing by using the vi keys `hjkl`.
 Pressing Shift along with the vi keys will cause you to pan a shorter distance.

 Many operations will affect the last note or chord you inserted.